-So, you were saying you met Richard in Berkeley in 1969.
+So you met Richard in Berkeley in 1969.
 Can you tell me a little about what the environment and the social climate was like in the city back then?

 Well at that time, Berkeley was in revolt.
 In 1969, the silent majority was coming into power then.
 The university was closed periodically because of the protests against the Vietnam War.
 It was also closed because of the strike against the university, because they wanted to bring in Black Studies, Asian Studies, Ethnic Studies.
 But of course the university resisted it.
 And the students protested by not going to class.
 So they called in the National Guard.
 The National Guard formed a wall for them to get to the class.
 Then the third element to this was People’s Park.